 Worldwide Apple Inc. Patents for the Past 20 Years

 Computer Enclosure – US2002144032A1

-IP as an Indicator for Future Innovations
+Intellectual Property as an Indicator for Future Innovations

 Apple’s trademark and patent filings can also indicate potential directions for future product development.
-AirPods, for example, were released in September 2016.
+AirPods, for example, was released in September 2016.
 Apple had actually filed for a U.S. Trademark for AirPods a full year earlier:

 At their latest Worldwide Developers Conference (WWDC) in early June 2018, Apple unveiled the newest macOS, Mojave.
 California-themed trademarks for Mojave, Yosemite, and others had reportedly been filed as early as 2014 in Trinidad and Tobago (under shell company names).
-As seen among Apple’s most recent filings, they applied to register a U.S. Trademark for “macOS Mojave” the same date as their WWDC announcement this year:
+As seen among Apple’s most recent filings, they applied to register a U.S. Trademark for “macOS Mojave” on the same date as their WWDC announcement this year: